Glitter-Guys/attendees/README.md

 npm install --save mysql
-npm install --save mysql-server npm install --save axios
+npm install --save mysql-server npm install --save axios npm install --save-dev jest-enzyme npm install --save-dev nodemon npm install --save style-loader css-loader

 ```

+##To initalize server and webpack
+  From the command line run the following:
+    1) npm start
+    2) npm run dev-react

 ##To seed the database.

   1) From the command line, run these two commands:
     mysql.server start
     mysql
         (^^if the second command does not work run: 'sudo mysql')

   2)Uncomment line 91 in seedDB.js in the root directory

   3)From the command line, run these two commands to create and seed the database:
     npm run create-db
     npm run get-data

   4) Comment out line 91 in seedDB.js to prevent reseeding of the database.

 ##To initalize with live data from the eventId within the url

   1) In client/src/components/app.jsx, uncomment lines 24, 25, and 26

   2) In client/src/components/app.jsx, comment out line 27